Cumulocity-IoT/plugins-e2e-setup/README.md

 Action can be utilized in various purposes.
 In this example we run collect-shell-versions action and then use it's output in next step to create a matrix strategy which will result in parallel jobs.
-Each job will get an object with dist tag, exact version and major version of the shell app.
-Major version is useful for environment variables that are shared between steps, e.g. for e2e tests versioning.
+Each job will get an object with dist tag and exact version of the shell app.

 ```yaml
 jobs: